 The logistics of starting solids can be tricky, especially if you're busy with older children or working outside of the house and your baby is with a caregiver for part of the day.
 There is no specific "method" to follow when introducing solids, just keep these general pointers in mind.

 - Start off feeding baby solid foods once per day.
-Count on feeding baby about 1 Tbsp or less of food per feeding.
-Once baby is tolerating one “meal” per day, add a second, and eventually a third.
+Count on feeding baby about 1 tablespoon or less of food per feeding.
+Once baby is tolerating one "meal" per day, add a second, and eventually a third.
 Gradually increase the amount of food he gets as well.
 By the time your baby is a year old, he should be getting 3 solid meals per day, plus snacks at regularly scheduled intervals.

 - When you first start feeding solids, keep your baby's breast or bottle feeding routine the same.
 Only after he has increased his solid food intake significantly will he want to start cutting down on his "liquid diet".